 Justice-related careers are on the rise.
 According to the Bureau of Labor Statistics, two areas with exceptional growth projections through 2020 include probation officers and correctional treatment specialists (with 18 percent estimated growth) and arbitrators, mediators, and conciliators (7 percent).

 As an SNHU justice studies major, you'll cultivate both the analytical and research/writing skills you need to stand out to prospective employers.
-Among the skills you'll graduate with are the ability to:

 As you near completion of your degree, you can look forward to active career placement support.